 Threaded for extension pole

-When painting interior walls, trim, cabinets, or other common projects, you'll typically use a paint brush that's two to three inches across.
+When painting interior walls, trim, wooden kitchen cabinets, or other common projects, you'll typically use a paint brush that's two to three inches across.
 Some larger projects call for a brush as wide as 5 inches.
 But for the biggest, most tedious jobs, such as staining, sealing, or painting a wooden deck, concrete floor, or wooden fence, you can get the task done as quickly as possible while still retaining professional-looking results with the Perdura Deck Boss, which boasts a whopping 7-inch wide by 2-inch thick head of polyester bristles.

 You can use the brush with water-based or oil-based stain, sealer, or paint, and it's threaded to fit just about any universal extension pole to save wear-and-tear on your back.
 The Deck Boss lays down a thick, even coat of stain or paint on both wood and concrete, even over rough or irregular surfaces.